-Theories of Incomplete Take-Up
+II.
+Theories of Incomplete Take-up

 The general static framework for constructing a taxonomy of reasons for incomplete take-up considers program recipiency to be an interaction between individual and program operator decisions.
 Recipiency occurs if both the individual sees the expected benefits net of expected costs to be positive and if the program operators allow the individual to receive benefits.
-A dynamic framework decomposes these actions into an application decision, a decision by program operators, and then future application and operator decisions with branches depending on whether the individual is or is not a recipient.
+A dynamic framework decomposes these actions into an application decision, a decision by program operators, and then future application and operator decisions with branches depending on whether the individual is or is not a recipient.9

-There has been a great deal of work written on delineating these factors.
-A broad classification of the reasons using the static framework divides the reasons into those involving expected benefits, expected costs, and program operator decisions.
-Each of these three is discussed briefly, in turn (among the many papers discussing these issues, see Van Oorschot [1991], Remler and Glied [2003], Hernanz et al. [2004], and Currie [2006] for early classifications and Eurofound [2015], Van Mechelen and Janssens [2017], Goedeme and Janssens [2020], and Lucas et al. [2021] for more recent classifications).
+There has been a great deal of work written on delineating these factors A broad classification of the reasons using the static framework divides the reasons into those involving expected benefits, expected costs, and program operator decisions.
+We discuss each of these three briefly, in turn.10

 Several disparate factors lie under the heading of expected benefits.
-The most obvious is the utility value of the transfer itself, whether cash or in kind.
+The most obvious is the utility value of the transfer itself, whether cash or in-kind.
 There will be individual heterogeneity in that value.
 Because additional decisions such as labor supply, savings, education, and other factors may accompany participation, the utility of all variables together constitutes the basic attractiveness of the program.
 Work requirements and other conditionality factors should also be included because they will affect the utility of participation.
 In a dynamic model, transitory declines in income or in other circumstances may reduce the gain to participation looking ahead over multiple periods.